 Prep your dill, peppers, and garlic.
 I include both dill leaves and seeds, tossing out the stems.

 Culture & Sea Salt Brine

 The next step is dissolving your salt and culture in filtered water.
-I use Dr. Mercola's Kinetic Culture because I'm going for high vitamin K2 production, in addition to flavor.
-I've calculated the amount of culture I need to be about one teaspoon for this recipe.
-Just follow the directions that came with whatever culture you're using.
+For quantity, just follow the directions that came with whatever culture you're using.

 Although you don't have to use salt when you use a culture, I believe it really improves the flavor profile, with the additional benefits of the trace minerals naturally present in sea salt.
 My preference is about 20 grams of salt per quart of water for a pickle brine, which means 80 grams of salt for this recipe.

 Dissolve the salt and culture in the water, then pour into the jars.
 If you end up needing a little more liquid, I don't bother mixing in more culture or salt - I just top off the veggies with filtered water.
 The brine will be fine as long as you don't dilute it TOO much.
 (With this batch I needed about one extra cup.)

 You're almost done!
 All that's left is the partying - the partying of the bacteria, that is!
 And party they will!

 You don't have to have a fancy fermentation jar to make this work.
 Large mouth quart-sized Mason jars will work just fine.
 However, if you do use Mason jars, buy the smallest cukes you can find or you'll only be able to fit about four cukes in each jar.